reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 <Challenges>

-#### Extract a component {/*extract-a-component*/}
+#### Extract a Component {/*extract-a-component*/}

-This `Gallery` component contains some very similar markup for two profiles.
-Extract a `Profile` component out of it to reduce the duplication.
+This `Gallery` Component contains some very similar markup for two profiles.
+Extract a `Profile` Component out of it to reduce the duplication.
 You'll need to choose what props to pass to it.

 <Sandpack>